A Case Study of the May 30th, 2017 Italian Fireball: Introduction

 \section{Introduction}

-One of the most interesting astronomical phenomenon that can be seen in the sky is a fireball, namely a very bright meteor caused by the impact of a big meteoroid into the atmosphere.\footnote{According to the IAU definition, a bolide or a fireball is a meteor brighter than absolute visual magnitude (distance of 100 km) -4.} Unfortunately, as the events are sporadic and unpredictable, it is not possible to know when you will see the next fireball so you need constant monitoring of the whole sky in order to observe one.\\ A fireball with absolute mag lower than -17 is called superbolide.
+One of the most interesting astronomical phenomenon that can be seen in the sky is a fireball, namely a very bright meteor caused by the impact of a big meteoroid into the atmosphere.\footnote{According to the IAU definition, a bolide or a fireball is a meteor brighter than absolute visual magnitude -4 (distance of 100 km).} Unfortunately, as the events are sporadic and unpredictable, it is not possible to know when you will see the next fireball so we need constant monitoring of the whole sky in order to observe one.\\ A fireball with absolute mag lower than -17 is called superbolide.
 For small asteroids of tens of meters in diameter, a superbolide can be brighter than the Sun when seen from the Earth.
-An example of such an extreme event is the small asteroid of $19.8 \pm 4.6$ meters in diameter exploded at an altitude of about 27 km above the city of Chelyabinsk (Russia) on February 15th, 2013 at about 03:20.5 UTC \cite{Popova2013}.\\ Often, less cohesive meteoroids, during fall, are fragmented into several blocks each of which becomes an independent fireball.
+An example of such an extreme event is the small asteroid of $19.8 \pm 4.6$ meters in diameter exploded at an altitude of about 27 km above the city of Chelyabinsk (Russia) on February 15th, 2013 at about 03:20.5 UTC \cite{Popova2013}.\\ Often, less cohesive meteoroids during fall, are fragmented into several blocks each of which becomes an independent fireball.
 A similar event occurred for the bolide seen from Peekskill (New York State) on the evening of October 9th, 1992 at 23:48 UTC.
 At a height of about 41.5 km extensive fragmentation of the meteoroid occurred.
-The meteorite recovered at Peekskill was subsequently identified as an H6 breccia meteorite \cite{Beech1995}.\\ If the meteoroid is large enough, and the speed is not too high, it can survive the atmospheric ablation phase.
+The meteorite recovered at Peekskill was subsequently identified as an H6 breccia meteorite \cite{Beech1995}.\\ If the meteoroid is large enough, and the speed is not too high, a portion of it can survive the atmospheric ablation phase.
 When the velocity in the atmosphere drops below about 3 km/s the mass loss and the radiation emission cease and the meteoroid enters the dark flight phase \cite{Ceplecha1998}.
 A process of surface cooling begins and the trajectory of the body becomes more and more vertical.
 The impact velocity of the meteoroid on the Earth's surface ranges from 10 - 100 m/s for bodies of mass between 10 g - 10 kg and geocentric speed of about 15 km/s \cite{Ceplecha1998}.
 What remains of the meteoroid on the ground is called a meteorite.
-Most meteoroids disintegrate in the air and the impact with the Earth's surface is rare, but statistical estimates tell us the number of meteorites falls over a given mass per year: between 36 and 116 falls over 10 g per $10^6 \textrm{km}^2 \textrm{yr}^{-1}$ \cite{Bland1996}.
-Only 5 or 6 of these meteorites are recovered, most of the others fall into the oceans (which cover about $70 \%$ of the Earth's surface), or in areas where the soil makes it difficult to locate them.\\ Meteorites are very important because they provide information on the composition and thermal history of asteroids in the early Solar System, and provide a possible vehicle for the dissemination of water and organic materials.
+Most meteoroids totally disintegrate in the air and the impact of some fragments with the Earth's surface is rare.\\ Meteorites are very important because they provide information on the composition and thermal history of asteroids in the early Solar System, and provide a possible vehicle for the dissemination of water and organic materials.
 For these reasons it is important to recover as many meteorites as possible after observation of bright fireballs events.\\ The physical analysis of a fireball event can be ideally divided into four distinct phases: